- Naomi Stephens | Permaculture Designer

 Wild violet folklore and history

 Wild violets have been a popular motif in folklore and literature for centuries.
-In Europe, they are often associated with Springtime and innocence, and in North America, they are considered to be a symbol of faithfulness.
+In Europe, they are often associated with Springtime and innocence; in North America, they are considered a symbol of faithfulness.
 In many cultures, wild violets are also believed to have medicinal properties.
-In fact, the ancient Greeks used wild violets to treat a variety of ailments, including gout and headaches.
-Today, wild violets are still appreciated for their beauty, and they are commonly used in floral arrangements and perfumes.
+The ancient Greeks used wild violets to treat various ailments, including gout and headaches.
+Wild violets are still appreciated for their beauty and are commonly used in floral arrangements and perfumes.
 Whether you consider them to be a sign of spring or a source of healing power, there is no denying that wild violets are steeped in history and legend.

 How to use wild violet in your daily life